Mikescops/mysetup/README.md

 ### Administration

-Will be 'administrators' users having :
+Will be 'administrators' users having one of the below conditions verified :

 * A `Users.verified` value equal to `125`
 * An email address as `admin@admin.admin` (which cannot be verified), with `adminadmin` as default password